 Our Operations Team oversees the administration, accounting and pricing services of the funds provided by CACEIS Bank, UK Branch ("CACEIS").
-The key elements of the services are monitored on a daily basis and formally discussed with CACEIS at monthly Service Review Meetings.
+The key elements of the services are monitored on a daily basis and formally discussed with CACEIS at monthly Service Review Meetings and are also overseen by the Operations Committee as well as the Risk & Compliance Committee.